jentery/mdia200/worksheet1.md

 ## Format

-This open-book worksheet is ten short-answer prompts, totaling 100 points.
+This open-book worksheet contains ten short-answer prompts, totaling 100 points.
 Responses to prompts in Section 1 are each worth 7 points, and responses to prompts in Section 2 are each worth 12 points.

 ## Academic Integrity